h43lb1t0/SD-WebUI-BatchCheckpointPrompt/HelpBatchCheckpointsPrompt.md

 <hr>

 ## more
-For more information visit the Github page of this repository. https://github.com/h43lb1t0/BatchCheckpointPrompt
+For more information and known bugs visit the Github page of this Script: https://github.com/h43lb1t0/BatchCheckpointPrompt